umd-mith/ndnp_iiif/README.md

 ### Static Images

-The simplest usage is to point `ndnp_iiif` at a path where you have an NDNP batch stored, and a web accessible directory where you would like to build your IIIF data:
+The simplest usage is to point `ndnp_iiif` at a path where you have an NDNP batch stored, and a web accessible directory where you would like to build your IIIF data, as well as an absolute base URL where your data will be mounted on the web:

-    % ndnp_iiif /vol/ndnp/batch_mdu_kale/ /var/www/
+    % ndnp_iiif /vol/ndnp/batch_mdu_kale/ /var/www/newspapers --base-url http://example.edu/newspapers/

 This will cut static tiles for the page images that will be referenced in the manifests.
+The `--base-url` parameter is optional but strongly encouraged since it will result in absolute URLs being cooked into your IIIF data.
+Absolute URLs are preferred to relative URLs since they seem to work more predictably in IIIF viewers.

 The resulting IIIF data will be laid out on the filesystem as a static site.
 The [LCCN] for the newspaper is used for the top level directory, each issue is placed into a sub-directory using the issue date, and then each page is placed in a sub-directory of the issue.
 For each image encountered static tiles are cut and placed inside the page directory.
 Here's what a four page issue would look like (some of the tile filenames are ellided):

 ```
 /var/www